turnkeylinux/tracker/README.rst

 * Any extra information that might be relevant.

 Before creating a new issue, please check to see if a similar issue already exists.
-If it does, post a comment showing it also affects you with more information.
+If it does, post a comment showing it also affects you.

-Please try and avoid ``me too``, ``+1``, ``same here`` type empty comments.
-Given this, it's useful to know the issue affects multiple people so we can give it priority.
-In this case, please try and include information that would help in closing the issue.
+Knowing an issue effects multiple users is useful when we decide how to prioritize limited development resources.
+Please try and include any additional information you think might help us close the issue.

 Contributing
 ------------